Kenneth-Macharia/Learning/Python/general/python-notes.md

 _ALSO REFER TO THE PART.PY FILES FOR MORE NOTES AND EXPLANATIONS TOGETHER WITH DEMOS_

-- Python is a DYNAMIC PROGRAMMING LANGUAGE because you dont need to declare variable type before assignment, as opposed to STATIC PROGRAMMING languages, where variable types have to be known pre-run time.
+- Python is a DYNAMIC PROGRAMMING LANGUAGE because you dont need to declare variable type before assignment, as opposed to STATIC PROGRAMMING languages, where variable types have to be known at pre-run time.
 <https://stackoverflow.com/questions/20563433/difference-between-static-and-dynamic-programming-languages>

 ## Strings